Jeffrey401/gradebook-212/README.md

 ## Important features of the Algorithm

-In this algorithm we used a `Class`, which is a user-defined data type, which holds its own data members accessed by creating instances of that class.
-We used object oriented concept `encapsulation` where we bundled data members and functions together in a place to protect data using `getters` and `setters`, and also to make our code cleaner and eaier to read.
-We also implemented it to help control the modification of our data members.
-Another feature used in our algorithm was a default `constructor` which is a method implemented so that we can automatically call it when an object of our class is declared.
-Our constructor has the same name as the declaring class and initalizies the data members.
-Our constructor was properly written to ensure object is left in a valid state.
+In this algorithm  `Class` was used  which is a user-defined data type, which holds its own data members accessed by creating instances of that class.
+In this project, an  object oriented concept - `encapsulation` was used which is the bundling of  data members and functions together in a place to protect data using `getters` and `setters`, and also to make code cleaner and eaier to read and also implemented it to help control the modification of the data members.
+Another feature used in this algorithm was a default `constructor` which is a method implemented to automatically call it when an object of the class is declared.
+The constructor has the same name as the declaring class and initalizies the data members.
+The constructor was properly written to ensure object is left in a valid state.

 > MUST BE NICE: This algorithm checks for invalid inputs and requests an input re-entry in such a case.
 This algorithm also stores the user inputs in variables that are ***private*** data members of the class i.e, a student's grades must only be accessed within the class.